 This tab shows general information about the trial project.
-Click ‘Bookmark URL’, to open the trial project in a new browser window with a unique URL.
-The URL in the new browser winder can be used to share the trial project.
+Click ‘Copy URL’ to obtain a unique URL for the trial, which can be used to share the trial project.
 Click ‘Download the trial report’ to open a web PDF version of the original trial report.

 This tab shows the trial method information where it has been supplied by the researcher.
 This includes sowing and harvest information, trial plot details including treatments and agricultural applications.

-This tab shows graphs of the trial results followed by a table of the trial data.
+This tab shows tables of the trial data followed by graphs of the trial results.
 Hover the cursor over the graph results to display exact values and treatment information.
 Where more than one treatment is applied, ‘Chart legend options’ buttons appear above the graphs and in the data table below.
 Toggle between these buttons to change colour coding and chart x-axis labels.

 This tab shows soil texture and soil test data from the trial site where it has been supplied by the researcher.
 The Australian Soil Classification (ASC) Soil Order for the trial site is also supplied.
 Clicking the soil order title opens a pop up window with general information about the ASC Soil Order at the trial site.
 Closing this pop up window will return to the search results.